 -Chip cards, which are credit cards with an embedded chip

-The card-not-present transaction happens when your customer and their credit card aren’t actually in front of you, so you have to manually enter their credit card information.
+The card-not-present transaction happens when your customer and their credit card aren’t actually in front of you, so you have to enter their credit card information manually.
 This also occurs when customers enter their payment details while checking out online.

 On the surface, most POS systems enable you to look at your sales.
 The difference lies in how those numbers are presented, the ease at which data can be accessed, and how much detail you get.